ObliviousParadigm/text-based-browser/README.md

 ## How to use the browser

-'name_of_dir' argument is required, for now.
+- 'name_of_dir' argument is required, for now.
 This directory will be used to cache the websites you visit.
-All the websites you look for will be stored in the form of a stack.
+- All the websites you look for will be stored in the form of a stack.
 You can use the *back* command to go to the previous website.
-You can use the *exit* command to exit the browser.
+- You can use the *exit* command to exit the browser.
+- The links are highlighted in blue.

 ```bash
 python3 browser.py name_of_dir
 > Enter_name_of_website, say website1